What is a spinal stenosis?

 Spinal stenosis is a term used to described narrowing of the spinal canal that houses the neural elements.
 Narrowing is caused by wear and tear changes resulting in formation of bone spurs and overgrowth of soft tissue.
 Central stenosis refers to narrowing of the main hollow passage which contains the spinal cord in the cervical and thoracic segments or nerve fibers of the cauda equina in the lumbar segments.
 Foraminal stenosis is the narrowing of the exiting pathway for the segmental nerve roots.
+The image below is an illustration of a cross-section of a healthy spine.
+There is adequate space in the spinal canal where the spinal cord to resides.

 WHAT ARE THE SYMPTOMS OF STENOSIS?